dmmulroy/ts-error-translator.nvim/README.md

 `require('ts-error-translator').lsp_publish_diagnostics_override`, that you can then use to override your lsp handlers.

+## Related
+If you like this plugin and find it useful, you might also like my plugin, [tsc.nvim](https://github.com/dmmulroy/tsc.nvim), a Neovim plugin for seamless, asynchronous project-wide TypeScript type-checking using the TypeScript compiler (tsc)

 ## Contributing

 Feel free to open issues or submit pull requests if you encounter any bugs or have suggestions for improvements.
 Your contributions are welcome!